Out Soon

 abstract

-Is the Church a static institution of the past, or a constantly transforming community invited into the "Fullness of Time"?
-The epilogue and appendices challenge the traditional reliance on cognitive belief alone, proposing instead a developmental theology where the Spirit continually transforms humanity from one degree of glory to another.
+Is the Church a static institution from the past, or a constantly transforming community that increasingly expresses the βFullness of Timeβ?
+The epilogue and appendices challenge a static understanding of faith and belief, proposing instead a living, developmental theology in which the Spirit continually transforms humanity from one degree of glory to another.

-By moving beyond moralizing constraints toward a relational theosis, it explores how the Church can facilitate a genuine redemptive process:
+By moving beyond moralizing constraints toward a relational theosis, it explores how the Church might better facilitate the redemptive process:

-• Preeminence of Spirit: Redemption begins with the Spirit, communicating the entire presence of Christ and guiding us into all truth.
+Preeminence of Spirit: Redemption begins with the Spirit, communicating the entire presence and activity of Christ in the world and guiding us into a living truth.
 Closing oneself to this transforming fullness is the only unforgivable sin.

-• Spirit as Relationship: Drawing on Kierkegaard and Trinitarian dynamics, personhood is redefined as spirit — a holistic relationship that envelopes the body and soul.
-To be Spirit is to experience passion and venture one's entire self into all relations.
+Spirit as Relationship: Drawing on Kierkegaard and Trinitarian dynamics, personhood is redefined as spirit β a holistic and dynamic presence that envelopes the body and soul.
+To be Spirit is to experience passion, the venturing of our entire self to be affected by the genuine relations of the Other (love).

-• The "Between" of Communication: Truth is not merely distributed information but an intersubjective event that must re-incarnate with every unique encounter.
-The Church must listen to its surrounding culture, its films and arts, to speak to the primordial cries of the modern heart.
+The βBetweenβ of Communication: Truth is not merely distributed information but an intersubjective event that must re-incarnate with every unique encounter.
+The Church must acknowledge and utilize the truth and beauty in its surrounding culture, its films and arts, to speak to the primordial cry of the heart.

-• A Christian Pluralistic Hypothesis: We discover how Christ's redemptive activity is active beyond the Church, affecting everyone from within their relationships.
+A Christian Pluralistic Hypothesis: We discover how Christβs redemptive activity is active beyond the Church, silently calling everyone from within their respective relationships.

-• Co-Conditioning Freedom: Explore a tripartite ontology where human freedom and divine providence emerge together in a co-conditioning eternal moment.
-In this fullness of time, our longings and choices can freely affect the creating hand of Christ.
+Co-Conditioning Freedom: Explore a tripartite ontology where human freedom and divine providence emerge together in a co-conditioning eternal moment.
+In this fullness of time, our longings and choices can freely affect the creating hand of Christ through the Spirit.

-The Epilogue &Appendices show how this theological shift addresses the age-old problem of evil and the relationship between divine providence and human freedom.
-It offers the Church a path to become a safe, attractive harbor for those longing for abundant life.
+The Epilogue & Appendices show how these theological considerations begins to address the age-old problem of evil and the relationship between divine providence and human freedom.
+It also offers the Church a path to become a safe but transformative harbor for those longing for abundant life.